phetsims/gas-properties/doc/model.md

 The model does not use typical SI units.
 Units where chosen so that we would be working with values that have a significant integer component, and not working with very small values.
 Working with very small values tends to result in floating-point errors.
-So (for example) dimensions are in pm rather than m.
+So (for example) dimensions are in picometers (pm) rather than meters (m).

 The units used in this sim are:
 * angle: radians